OpenEuroLLM/oellm-autoexp/README.md

 Work-in-progress monorepo consolidating sweep planning, SLURM submission, container workflows, and monitoring for OpenEuroLLM projects.
 The Megatron backend reuses Megatron-LM's parser so all sweeps stay compatible with upstream flags.
 See `SPEC.md` for the detailed architecture and outstanding work.

+FEEL FREE TO ADD PRs if you find a bug or inconsistent behavior!

 ## Installation

 ```bash